rspamd/rspamd.com/doc/modules/dmarc.md

 * `msgid_from` (Optional): The message ID format used in SMTP messages.
 * `max_entries` (Optional): The maximum number of entries allowed per domain in the DMARC report.
 * `keys_expire` (Optional): The expiration time for Redis keys storing report data.
-* `only_domains` (Optional): A path to a map file containing a list of domains or eSLDs for which reports should be stored.
-Reports from other domains will be ignored.
+* `only_domains` (Optional): A path to a map file containing a list of sending domains or eSLDs for which reports should be stored- other domains will be ignored.
-* `exclude_domains` (Optional): A path to a map file containing a list of domains or eSLDs to be excluded from the reports.
+* `exclude_domains` (Optional): A path to a map file containing a list of sender domains or eSLDs for which reports shouldn't be generated; this is useful for senders that publish broken reporting addresses.
 Alternatively, an array of domains can be used for the same purpose.
-* `exclude_recipients` (Optional): A path to a map file containing a list of recipients to not send reports to.
+* `exclude_recipients` (Optional): A path to a map file containing a list of local recipients for which DMARC reports shouldn't be generated (only the principal recipient is checked - the intended use-case is preventing reporting ping-pong).
 Alternatively, an array of recipients can be used for the same purpose.

 In versions of Rspamd prior to 3.3, you could exclude certain domains from reporting by configuring the `no_reporting_domains` setting, which is a map of domains or eSLDs to be excluded.
 Starting from Rspamd 3.3, this option is also available in the `reporting` section.
 However, the legacy option `settings.no_reporting_domains` is still supported (although it's not recommended).